ShadowedGold/gold-splitter/README.md

 If you put in less than a copper worth of stuff (eg 0.1 in the copper field, or 0.01 in the silver field).

+### What's the difference between splitting in the dungeon or in town?

+If you split in town, you can do coin conversion (break or fuse denominations up and down).

+If you split in the dungeon, we're just going to divide up the physical coins into piles.
+The dungeon bag takes all coins that couldn't be evenly divided.

+The party would then divide the dungeon bag coins in town if they wanted to evenly split them amongst the party.

 ### How do checkboxes behave?

+Ignored if you are splitting in the dungeon.

+If you are splitting in town...

-It will try to give back the party rewards in the currencies you have checked.
+We will try to give back the party rewards in the currencies you have checked.
 Spare change goes to the MVP in the most optimal format.

 Eg; say you have 5055 copper, and you check PP and GP.
 This means the party wants everything divided to the nearest GP.
 That's 50gp / 6 = 8gp each (48 total).
 Then the MVP gets everything left over on top of that in the most optimal format (+extra 2gp 5sp 5cp, for 1pp 5sp 5cp total).